St. John Ba Harim

 It was destroyed in the 12th C and remained in ruins until the late Ottoman period.

-The Franciscan monks started to settled here in 1674.
+The Franciscan monks started to settled here in 1674, after Louis XIV arranged a permit from the Ottoman rulers.
 They purchased lands and houses, including the area of the monastery.
 The monastery was completed in 1895.
-The modern church was built in the end of the 19th C and completed in 1920.
+The modern church was built in the second half of the 19th Century and completed in 1920.
 The construction was financed by the Spanish monarchs and since then the monastery is headed by the Spaniards.

-A view of the church and the monastery is seen from the north-west.
+A view of the church and the monastery is seen from the south west.
 Its bell tower dominates the center of the village.

 Click on the photos to view in higher resolution...